fbeyzaburkay/CS210Project/README.md

-# Spotify Playlist Generator by Mood
+# Spotify Playlist Generator by User Mood

 This Python project analyzes my music data from Spotify using unsupervised machine learning and creates a personalized playlist based on user mood input and genre preferences input.